Using ‘On’ or ‘About’ and Other Tough Word Choices for the Writing Perfectionist

 Everyone knows that we use “because” in a sentence to signal that we’re about to explain the reasoning for some action or request.

-I’m taking the long way to the airport because Gaines Street is always a parking lot this time day.
+I’m taking the long way to the airport because Gaines Street is always a parking lot this time of day.

 Because I said so!
 (The parental prerogative of not having to explain!)